ePages-de/epages-devportal/_posts/2018/2018-09-19-epages-you-our-annual-gathering-of-epagees.md

 {% image_custom image="/assets/img/pages/blog/images/sailing.jpg" width="50" lightbox %}

-After enjoying a couple of beers at the dock of the sailing school, we’ve proceeded to our dinner location,where we had some delicious burgers, and enjoyed cocktails, while catching up with others.
+After enjoying a couple of beers at the dock of the sailing school, we’ve proceeded to our dinner location, where we had some delicious burgers, and enjoyed cocktails, while catching up with others.

 ## Day Two: It’s the Product!